23 APRIL 2025

 Take time to understand each child's needs

-For example, eye contact can be a struggle for some children with neurodiverse conditions, such as ADHD or autism.
-Understanding that a child can still be listening and paying attention without maintaining eye contact can be a huge shift and expecting eye contact from those who struggle to maintain it can actually have the opposite effect desired and lead to a child disengaging completely.
+For example, eye contact can be a struggle for some children with neurodivergent conditions, such as ADHD or autism.
+Understanding that a child can still be listening and paying attention without maintaining eye contact can be a huge shift, and expecting eye contact from those who struggle to maintain it can actually have the opposite effect desired and lead to a child disengaging completely.
 A better understanding of individual nuances can help provide a more psychologically safe setting for all.

 Allow for movement breaks